 Psychopharmacology is the study and use of medications that treat psychiatric disorders (American Society of Clinical Psychopharmacology, n.d.).
 The goal of psychopharmacology is to help regain proper balance in the brain's chemistry and restore optimal functioning (Boland et al., 2021).
-The use of medications for the mind is, therefore, in most instances, directed towards the control of symptoms.
+The use of medications for the mind is, therefore, directed towards controlling symptoms in most instances.
 Psychiatric medications are not like antibiotics.
 Medications alone seldom result in a permanent “cure” of mental or emotional troubles.
-This means that most psychiatric type medications will need to be taken or be available over an extended period of time while other treatments or therapy seek a resolution to the problem causing the symptoms.
+This means that most psychiatric-type medications will need to be taken or be available over an extended period while other treatments or therapies seek a resolution to the problem causing the symptoms.

 Medications for depression are not as effective as medications for many other conditions.

-Follow-up of the effectiveness of antidepressant use is critical because the FDA suggests that all agents with antidepressant properties may increase the risk of suicide – especially in patients under the age of 25.
+Follow-up on the effectiveness of antidepressant use is critical because the FDA suggests that all agents with antidepressant properties may increase the risk of suicide – especially in patients under the age of 25.

 Many different medication choices are available for the management of depression.
 Medications used to manage depression work mainly by altering the chemicals in the brain, particularly serotonin, norepinephrine, and dopamine.
-Medications take a period of time before they work.
-The effect may be noticed as early as one to two weeks, but it typically requires four to six weeks before a significant effect is noticed.
+Medications take a period before they work.
+The effect may be noticed as early as one to two weeks, but it typically requires four to six weeks before a significant impact is seen.

 Antidepressant Medication: Several classes of antidepressant medication exist, grouped together by the neurotransmitter they primarily affect.
 Antidepressant groupings include: